TECH7Fox/asterisk-hass-integration/README.md

 Most problems is because your pbx server is not configured correct.
 To see how to configure FreePBX go to: https://github.com/TECH7Fox/HA-SIP/wiki/Setup-FreePBX

-* For DTMF signalling to work, in FreePBX, change the dmtf signalling, for intercom purposes, "SIP-INFO DTMF-Relay" is needed, send for example an "#"
+* For DTMF signalling to work, in FreePBX, change the dmtf signalling.
+For intercom purposes, "SIP-INFO DTMF-Relay" is needed.
-* Android companion app doesnt work, its not possible to grant permissions to audio + speaker, this is fixed in the BETA android app, in android Play Store, subscribe to the BETA channel
+* Android companion app doesn't work, it's not possible to grant permissions to audio + speaker, this is fixed in the BETA android app.
+In the android Play Store, subscribe to the BETA channel.

 If you are still having problems you can make an issue, ask on the discord server or send me a email.